peteroupc/peteroupc.github.io/bernoulli.md

 <a id=exp_minus___lambda___k___c></a>
 #### exp(&minus;(_&lambda;_<sup>_k_</sup> * _c_))

-In the algorithms in this section, _k_ is an integer 0 or greater, and _c_ is a real number.
+In the algorithms in this section, _k_ is an integer 0 or greater, and _c_ &ge; 0 is a real number.

 **Algorithm 1.** Works when **_c_ is 0 or greater**.
 (See also algorithm for exp(&minus;((1&minus;_&lambda;_)<sup>1</sup> \* _c_)) in "Other Factory Functions".)